 Those next steps could be studying the ACM30117 Certificate III in Animal Studies or ACM30417 Certificate III in Companion Animal Services (traineeship).
 Both of these courses will allow you to work in higher level workplaces and enhance your employment opportunities and we’ll be here to take you through everything you need to know when you’re ready.

 There has never been a more exciting time to get your career started as an animal care professional.

 On campus: Monday and Thursday 9:00am - 3:00pm.
 Classes are scheduled at Baw Baw Skills Centre campus in Warragul.

-Online (With on-campus workshops): Online webinars are scheduled to run from 10am to 12pm every Tuesday via Zoom or Skype.
+Online (With on-campus workshops): Online webinars are scheduled to run from 12pm to 2pm every Thursday via Zoom.
 Sessions are recorded for students who cannot attend.

 Qualifications and RecognitionUpon successful completion of this course students will be eligible to receive the Certificate II in Animal Studies.

 After achieving this qualification, candidates may undertake ACM30117 Certificate III in Animal Studies (Not on offer at TAFE Gippsland) or ACM30417 Certificate III in Companion Animal Services which define higher level job functions.